Damiieibikun/Student-s-Dropout-Prediction-using-Supervised-Machine-Learning-Classifiers/README.md

 * Logistic Regression

 # Appendix

-The table below gives a brief description for each column/field in the dataset
+The table below gives a brief description of each column/field in the dataset

 | S/N | Field | Description | Categories explained |
 | ----------- | ----------- | ----------- |----------- |